dancer1325/grafana/docs/sources/panels-visualizations/configure-overrides/index.md

 - [Trend](ref:trend)
 - [XY chart](ref:xy-chart)

-{{< /column-list >}}

 ## Override rules

-You can choose from five types of override rules, which are described in the following sections.

 ### Fields with name

-Select a field from the list of all available fields.
-Properties you add to this type of rule are only applied to this single field.
+Select a field from the list of all available fields
+* Properties you add to this type of rule are only applied to this single field.

 ### Fields with name matching regex

-Specify fields to override with a regular expression.
-Properties you add to this type of rule are applied to all fields where the field name matches the regular expression.
-This override doesn't rename the field; to do this, use the [Rename by regex transformation](ref:rename-by-regex-transformation).
+Specify fields to override with a regular expression
+* Properties you add to this type of rule are applied to all fields where the field name matches the regular expression
+* This override doesn't rename the field; to do this, use the [Rename by regex transformation](ref:rename-by-regex-transformation).

 ### Fields with type

-Select fields by type, such as string, numeric, or time.
-Properties you add to this type of rule are applied to all fields that match the selected type.
+Select fields by type, such as string, numeric, or time
+* Properties you add to this type of rule are applied to all fields that match the selected type.

 ### Fields returned by query

-Select all fields returned by a specific query, such as A, B, or C. Properties you add to this type of rule are applied to all fields returned by the selected query.
+Select all fields returned by a specific query, such as A, B, or C
+* Properties you add to this type of rule are applied to all fields returned by the selected query.

 ### Fields with values

-Select all fields returned by your defined reducer condition, such as **Min**, **Max**, **Count**, **Total**.
-Properties you add to this type of rule are applied to all fields returned by the selected condition.
+Select all fields returned by your defined reducer condition, such as **Min**, **Max**, **Count**, **Total**
+* Properties you add to this type of rule are applied to all fields returned by the selected condition.

 ## Examples